MicrosoftDocs/architecture-center/docs/example-scenario/data/data-warehouse.md

 # Example scenario for data consolidation and analytics using a data warehouse in Azure

+This example scenario is relevant to organizations building a data pipeline to integrate multiple data sources into a cloud-scale platform for advanced analysis and business intelligence capabilities.
+Potential applications include sales and marketing, e-commerce, healthcare, government, or other industry solutions involving large volumes of data that can deliver high business value through analysis.

 In this scenario, a sales and marketing company builds incentive programs that reward customers, suppliers, salespeople, or employees.
 Data is fundamental to these programs, and the company wants to leverage the capabilities of Azure services to improve the insights gained through data analytics.

 The company has numerous data sources across many different platforms, such as SQL Server on-premises, Oracle on-premises, Azure SQL Database, Azure table storage, and Cosmos DB.
 The company wants to modernize their data analytics approach to ensure they have the right data at the right time when making decisions.
 The company's goals include:
 * Consolidating data from numerous heterogenous data sources to a cloud-scale data platform
-* Transforming source data into a common taxonomy and structure for consistency and comparability.
+* Transforming source data into a common taxonomy and structure for consistency and comparability
 * Leveraging highly parallelized data loading to support thousands of incentive programs without the expense of on-premises infrastructure deployment and maintenance
 * Significantly improving the ratio of time spent gathering and transforming data vs. time spent analyzing data

-This example scenario is relevant to organizations that want to an integrated data pipeline from multiple data sources into a cloud-scale platform for advanced analysis and business intelligence capabilities.
-Potential applications include sales and marketing, e-commerce, healthcare, government, or other industry solutions involving large volumes of data that can deliver high business value through analysis.

-Using managed Azure services such as Data Factory and SQL Data Warehousecan significantly reduce costs by leveraging Microsoft's expertise in globally distributed cloud-scale data storage and analysis.
+Using managed Azure services such as Data Factory and SQL Data Warehouse can significantly reduce costs by leveraging Microsoft's expertise in globally distributed cloud-scale data storage and analysis.
 If you have additional data service needs, you should review the list of available [fully managed intelligent database services in Azure][product-category].

 ## Potential use cases

-Consider this solution for the following use cases:
+Consider this for:

-* Creation and incremental revision of a data warehouse that serves as a single source of truth for your organization's data.
+* Establishing a data warehouse that serves as a single source of truth for your organization's data.
-* Integration of relational data with binary data or other non-relational datasets.
+* Integrating relational data with binary data or other non-relational datasets.
-* Analysis of large datasets by business data analysts through a well-defined semantic model and robust visualization tools.
+* Analyzing large datasets via a well-defined semantic model and robust visualization tools.

 ## Architecture

 ![Architecture for a data warehouse scenario in Azure][architecture]

-This example scenario is based on the [Azure automated enterprise BI reference architecture](/azure/architecture/reference-architectures/data/enterprise-bi-adf).
 The data flows through the solution as follows:

 1. Data from each data source is periodically exported into Azure Blob storage, which serves as a staging area for the source data.
 Each export contains only the data that has changed since the previous export.
 2. Data Factory incrementally loads the staged data from Blob storage into staging tables in SQL Data Warehouse.
 Data cleansing and transformation happens at this stage, and Polybase can be used to parallelized the process for large volumes of data.